junxit/us-congress-code/title-15/chapter-2b/sec-78o-3.md

 ### Rule of Construction—No New Disclosure Requirements

 Amendment by Pub.
 L. 117–263 not to be construed to require certain additional information to be collected or disclosed, see section 5826 of Pub.
 L. 117–263, set out as a note under section 77g of this title.

+### Construction of 1993 Amendment

+Amendment by section 106(b)(1) of Pub.
+L. 103–202 not to be construed to govern initial issuance of any public debt obligation or to grant any authority to (or extend any authority of) the Securities and Exchange Commission, any appropriate regulatory agency, or a self-regulatory organization to prescribe any procedure, term, or condition of such initial issuance, to promulgate any rule or regulation governing such initial issuance, or to otherwise regulate in any manner such initial issuance, see section 111 of Pub.
+L. 103–202, set out as a note under section 78o–5 of this title.
+Amendment by section 303(a), (c) of Pub.
+L. 103–202 not to limit authority of Securities and Exchange Commission, a registered securities association or a national securities exchange under any provision of this chapter, or preclude the Commission or such association or exchange from imposing a remedy or procedure required to be imposed under such amendment, see section 304(b) of Pub.
+L. 103–202, set out in an Effective Date of 1993 Amendment note under section 78f of this title.

 ### Executive Documents